 Ecuador Threatens 'Strong Hand' Against Rebels After Confirming Triple Murder

-Three weeks after Colombian militants abducted a trio of Ecuadorean press workers, the president of Ecuador, Lenin Moreno, has confirmed what many in the country had feared: Reporter Javier Ortega, photographer Paul Rivas and driver Efraín Segarra have been killed by a dissident faction of the Revolutionary Armed Forces of Colombia, or FARC.
+Three weeks after Colombian militants abducted a trio of Ecuadorean press workers, the president of Ecuador, Lenín Moreno, has confirmed what many in the country had feared: Reporter Javier Ortega, photographer Paúl Rivas and driver Efraín Segarra have been killed by a dissident faction of the Revolutionary Armed Forces of Colombia, known as FARC.

 Moreno delivered the news in a speech Friday, not long after the deadline he had set for the captors to provide proof of life had lapsed without satisfactory response.
 He had set the deadline late Thursday after cutting short his trip to Peru for the Summit of the Americas, and he had threatened to "fight them in the realm they have chosen."